Sayako Sugawara (Born Milan, Italy) is a London based Japanese artist working with photography, moving image and installation.

 Working between analogue and digital process’s Sugawara’s work pushes gently at the edges of what we expect from the medium.
 Constantly experimenting with process and subject matter but always resulting in the same flair and tranquility that has become her calling card.

-Sugawara has work in private collections in BE, DE, JP, NL, U.K, U.S.A.
+Sugawara has work in collections such as Studiensammlung des Bistums Augsburg, DE, and private collections in BE, DE, JP, NL, U.K, U.S.A.

 The Little Palms and Big Flowers series

 The series represents observations of the everyday on my windowsill during lockdown.